-The accompanying financial statements present the Indian Tribe Trust's changes in net assets from its effective date on October 2, 2017 to December 31, 2017.
+The period ended December 31, 2017, the accompanying financial statements present the Indian Tribe Trust's changes in net assets from its effective date on October 2, 2017 to December 31, 2017.
 The Trust's normal fiscal period is a calendar year ended December 31.